 The CPCB collaborated with SPCBs in compliance with an order from the National Green Tribunal (NGT).

 How did it start?

-A case was filed at the NGT in 2014 against compliance of plastic and other waste management rules at railway compartments, stations, and tracks by the Indian Railways.
+A case was filed at the NGT in 2014 against compliance with plastic and other waste management rules at railway compartments, stations, and tracks by the Indian Railways.

-These included the removal of encroachments from railway properties, preventing of unlawful discharge of effluents and management of water, including its re-use.
+These included the removal of encroachments from railway properties, preventing unlawful discharge of effluents, and management of water, including its re-use.

 The court observed that the Comptroller and Auditor General of India’s (CAG) 2018 Environmental Management in Indian Railways report showed unsatisfactory performance of the railway stations.

-At least five per cent, or 36 of a total 720 major stations, were to achieve ISO 14001 standards of environmental management, the NGT said.
+At least five percent, or 36 of a total of 720 major stations, were to achieve ISO 14001 standards of environmental management, the NGT said.